Marketing Tips for the Non-Tech Savvy

 However, the key to a successful small business is establishing and maintaining that community bond.

-excellent free publicity.
+Finding some way big or small, to contribute not only helps improve the community, but it is excellent free publicity.
 Recent studies by Cone Communication and Echo Research have illuminated the benefits of community outreach.
 Many American consumers have admitted to shopping at certain places or buying certain products because they value that company’s community efforts.
 AND - by building such a great name for your business through community involvement, you’re also building a loyal customer base.

 So, here are some tips on getting your business involved: